Political Science

 A political science degree can take you from the sidelines of political discourse to the frontlines of political change.
 Political scientists create the policies that protect our civil rights and freedoms, shape the debate surrounding issues like health care and the environment and craft solutions for complex international problems like those involving defense and trade.
 The Political Science program from Pamplin College of Arts, Humanities, and Social Sciences’ Department of Social Sciences prepares students for a variety of rewarding career pathways.

-A Political Science degree from ƹ϶Ƶ offers an experience like no other — one that can be applied directly in the public and nonprofit sectors or serve as a springboard for graduate degrees in law, security studies or international politics.
+A Political Science degree from ƹ϶Ƶ offers a one-of-a-kind experience — one that can be applied directly in the public and nonprofit sectors or serve as a springboard for graduate degrees in law, security studies or international politics.

 Political Science is for you if you consider yourself